svera/quarter/README.md

 * Modular, just include those packages you're interested in.
 * Well tested, providing a rock-solid foundation for your games.
 * Fast, performance should be the best it can, provided that this goal does not collide with the previous ones.

+## Features

+* Animated sprites with `animation` subpackage.
+* Collision detection and handling using AABB in `collision` subpackage.
+* Level loading with layering, grid and custom properties support in `level` subpackage.
+* Simple game status management with `scene` subpackage.
+* Text effects with `textfx` subpackage.